 Women’s History Month

-Recognized in March, Women’s History Month provides an opportunity to look back at how far women’s rights have come and to celebrate the contributions of women in history and today.
+Recognized in March, Women’s History Month provides an opportunity to recognize the contributions of women in history and today.

 Due to Covid-19, our Women’s History Month events for 2020 were unfortunately cut short.
 However, we were able to offer a few exciting programs and are looking forward to excellent programming in March of 2021.